Blosc/bcolz/doc/reference.rst

 .. py:function:: set_nthreads(nthreads)

-    Set the number of threads to be used during carray operation.
+    Sets the number of threads to be used during carray operation.

     This affects to both Blosc and Numexpr (if available).